Access and User Regulations

 Information for new users

-For the (potential) users of the Lichtenberg supercomputer, a monthly introduction will be held in Darmstadt.
-Subjects are the available hardware and the general use of the (batch) system. go
+For the (potential) users of the Lichtenberg supercomputer, a monthly introduction will be held online.
+Subjects are the available hardware and software and the general use of the (batch) system. go

 Refurbishments on the cooling systems